Two Name Ambigram Generator

 Preparing Names for the Generator

 Before you enter names into the two-name ambigram generator, make sure they are spelled correctly and formatted the way you want (e.g., first name only, or first and last).
-If you copied the names from a webpage or document, run them through our strip HTML and space remover so you do not pass hidden characters or extra spaces.
+If you copied the names from a webpage or document, run them through a plain-text tool first so you do not pass hidden characters or extra spaces.
 Clean input helps the generator and any designer you work with later.
 For more on working with artists and tattoo placement, see our ambigram tattoo generator page.

 One-Name (Self) Ambigrams